Maleku people: Politics

 In January 2012, the Maleku Tribal Council received national recognition as a registered governing body.
-This group oversees reforestation of native lands, and its legal status allows it to apply for grants for community projects.
+This group oversees reforestation of Native lands, and its legal status allows it to apply for grants for community projects.
 For example, the rancho, a building used for Council meetings and traditional ceremonies, had deteriorated over time and caught on fire, prompting a call for restoration; this effort reached full funding in 2013.
 More controversially, a group of Maleku began an occupation of a private estate within the reserve on December 10, 2012.
 The occupation lasted three months.
 However, it does not appear to have had reaching effects on the historic and continued appropriation of Maleku lands.

 In 2013, Jeffrey López wrote and directed a short documentary, Toro Hami (Caño Negro in the Maleku language), about the Maleku.
 Only fifteen minutes long and in both Spanish and Maleku, the video engages with two Maleku elders about the cultural practices of and current obstacles faced by their people.
 Two main outside forces are described: the government and private interests.
-In particular, the federally managed Caño Negro Wildlife Refuge, established in 1984, restricts indigenous use of the wetlands, traditionally a major food source for the Maleku.
+In particular, the federally managed Caño Negro Wildlife Refuge, established in 1984, restricts Indigenous use of the wetlands, traditionally a major food source for the Maleku.
 Not only does this complicate access to food, but fishing also has a cultural significance for the Maleku: according to the Maleku religion, one punishment for those who misbehave is to have "fragile fishing nets," corroborating the social and cultural importance of fishing.
 Meanwhile, transnational industries like pineapple companies and local ranchers are seen to be destroying nature, in conflict with Maleku philosophy which prioritizes environmental stability and the sacred importance of water.
 The Maleku elders describe the loss of food animals and their inability to navigate production negotiations with such parties as major problems posed by the modern world.

-Vocabulary and Language
+Language

 70% of the tribe speaks the Maleku language.
-For a more extensive list of terms, see Maleku language.